 PRD Planning Workflow

-The PRD Planning workflow converts product requirements documents into Azure DevOps work item hierarchies, decomposing requirements into the four-level structure (Epic > Feature > Story > Task) that Azure DevOps supports natively.
+The PRD Planning workflow converts product requirements documents into Azure DevOps work item hierarchies, decomposing requirements into a three-level structure (Epic > Feature > User Story) that the @AzDO PRD to WIT agent supports.

 When to Use